 - 2 celery ribs sliced small

-- 1 14 oz. can Italian stewed tomatoes
+- 1-14 oz. can Italian stewed tomatoes with juice

 - 2 tablespoons worcestershire sauce